+Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination “Tackling diseases and reducing disease burden”.
+To that end, proposals under this topic should aim to deliver results that are directed, tailored towards and contributing all of the following expected outcomes:

+Researchers and health care professionals have an improved understanding of the neuro-biological and cognitive/behavioural evidence base on the correlation and impact of digital technologies on mental health, including brain development.

-Policymakers and digital technology and content developers are provided with a robust evidence base on the impact of digital technologies on mental health in children and young adults.
+Policymakers and digital technology and content developers are provided with a robust evidence base on the impact (positive or negative) of digital technologies on mental health in children and young adults.

-Policymakers, digital technology developers, educational institutions amongst others widely implement the novel interventions, including digital ones, aimed at promoting children and young adults’ mental health while mitigating the negative impacts of digital technology use.
+Policymakers, digital technology developers, and educational institutions amongst others make use (e.g. developing guidelines) of the evidence base and widely implement the newly developed interventions aimed at promoting children and young adults’ mental health while mitigating any negative impacts of digital technology use.

-Children, young adults, families, guardians, educators, and carers have access to innovative tools designed to prevent harm and promote the positive use of digital technologies.
+Children, young adults, families, guardians, educators, and carers have access to the newly developed interventions designed to prevent harm and promote the positive use of digital technologies.

-Children and young adults develop resilience, including digital literacy, enabling them to engage in a healthy and positive way with digital technologies.
+Children and young adults are empowered and develop resilience, including digital literacy, enabling them to engage in a healthy and positive way with digital technologies.

-Scope: Already before the COVID-19 pandemic, 1 in 6 people in the EU[1] suffered from mental health issues, at a cost of 4% of GDP.
-In the last years, the long-term impact on mental health has worsened[2], in particular among vulnerable groups such as children and adolescents.
-Digital technologies￼1 have the potential to enhance mental health for instance by providing access to information, support networks and therapy services.
-However, there are indications that the use of digital technologies, particularly among children and young adults, can negatively affect mental health and exacerbate mental disorders.
-There is an urgent need for more robust data to create a safer, responsible and healthier use of the digital technologies among children and young adults, prioritising the protection of their mental health.
+Scope: Already before the COVID-19 pandemic, 1 in 6 people in the EU suffered from mental health issues, at an estimated cost of 4% of GDP and since then these figures worsened in particular among vulnerable groups such as children and adolescents.
+Digital technologies have the potential to enhance mental health for instance by providing access to information, support networks and therapy services.
+However, there are indications that the excessive or misguided use of digital technologies, particularly among children and young adults, can negatively affect mental health and exacerbate mental disorders.
+There is an urgent need for more robust data to foster a safer, responsible and healthier use of digital technologies among children and young adults, prioritising the protection of their mental health.

-Therefore, proposals should aim at generating robust scientific evidence on the impact of digital technologies, as well as developing and testing context-specific interventions that promote the positive and responsible use of them to improve mental health outcomes, avoiding the development or exacerbation of mental disorders.
-Both of the following approaches shall be addressed by the applicants:

-Innovative digital interventions leveraging multi-source data (e.g. sleep patterns, heart rate, stress levels, screen-time analytics, social media use, biological data) through the use of AI to generate evidence and design innovative tools; and
+Therefore, proposals should aim at generating robust scientific evidence on the impact of digital technologies, as well as developing and testing context-specific digital interventions that promote the positive and responsible use of them to improve mental health, avoiding the development or exacerbation of mental disorders.
+These innovative digital interventions should leverage multi-source data (e.g. sleep patterns, heart rate, stress levels, screen-time analytics, social media use, biological data, clinical data), including the use of AI.

-Innovative evidence-based behavioural change interventions, including guidelines, aimed at fostering resilience in children and young adults, promoting responsible use and healthy digital habits.

-These approaches should generate the neuro-biological and cognitive/behavioural evidence base on the correlation and impact of digital technologies on mental health, including brain development, while also providing innovative interventions aiming for example at: counteracting addictive design patterns (e.g. in social media and gaming platforms), gaining insights into risk patterns and enabling early risk detection (e.g. detecting early warning signs of mental disorders or digital addiction), redirecting users towards healthy use and positive engagement with digital technologies, and/or reducing exposure to harmful content.
+The applicants should generate the neuro-biological and cognitive/behavioural evidence base on the correlation and impact of digital technologies on mental health, including brain development (both positive and negative), while also providing innovative interventions aiming for example at: counteracting addictive design patterns (e.g. on social media and gaming platforms), gaining insights into risk patterns and enabling early risk detection (e.g. detecting early warning signs of mental disorders or digital addiction), redirecting users towards healthy use and positive engagement with digital technologies, and/or reducing exposure to harmful content.

+Furthermore, they should assess the changes in behaviour in children and young adults of the newly developed interventions, aiming at fostering their resilience and promoting responsible use and healthy digital habits.

 The topic is open to address any mental disorder caused or aggravated by the use of digital technologies such as addiction, self-harm behaviour, increased anxiety or decreased self-esteem, sleeping-disorders, post-traumatic stress disorders.